 - If you are trying to run fast on the track or roads, pavement is more specific to your race surface.
 Ground reaction forces are high on pavement so there may be workouts where you want to mimic these forces to help your body learn how to manage and adapt to get stronger.

-- The pavement does not compress below your foot and with 2-3 times your body weight coming down with each step this increases the chance of stress related injuries to the muscular-skeletal system.
+- The road does not compress below your foot and with 2-3 times your body weight coming down with each step this increases the chance of stress related injuries to the muscular-skeletal system.

 - Having an “unknown” surface is great for strengthening the intrinsic muscles in the foot and the stabilising muscles in the lower leg.
 Running is chronic and having a unique landing surface with each step can help prevent some overuse injuries.